ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/methodological_specification.md

 ## 5.0 Method input and output

-All field names in this document are not definitive; the actual field names must be configurable, and the method used to configure these names is an implementation detail and thus out of scope of this document.
+All field names in this document are not definitive, the actual field names must be configurable, and the method used to configure these names is an implementation detail and thus out of scope of this document.